Documentation

 SveltyCMS has leapfrogged competitors by replacing heavy, imperative canvas libraries with a modern, reactive, and instruction-based manipulation pipeline.

-- Smart Image Editor (New): Replaced Konva.js (~500KB overhead) with svelte-canvas (~5KB wrapper), achieving a 99% reduction in engine footprint while maintaining full feature parity.
+• Smart Image Editor (New): Replaced Konva.js (~500KB overhead) with svelte-canvas (~5KB wrapper), achieving a 99% reduction in client-side engine footprint.
+Server-side processing uses Sharp.js for high-quality output.

-- Deep Metadata Extraction: Automatically parses and stores searchable EXIF, IPTC, and XMP metadata via a dedicated
+• Deep Metadata Extraction: Automatically parses and stores searchable EXIF, IPTC, and XMP metadata via a dedicated MediaProcessingService.

 3.6 SCIM 2.0 & Enterprise Identity